 The grinding angle is the angle at which the knife is machined from one side.
 Since most knives are ground on both sides, the grinding angle (e.g. 15°) is also ground in from both sides.
 After grinding both sides with 15° grinding angle, a 30° cutting edge or 30° cutting angle is obtained.
 Therefore, the cutting angle is usually twice the grinding angle.

-In which order should I use the grinding discs and when do I wipe with the leather?
+In which order do I grind with the Premium Sharpening Package?

-How can I clean the sharpener's diamond grinding disc?
+How can I clean the diamond and ceramic discs?

 If there is a residue of sharpening dust on the diamond and ceramic surfaces after a few sharpening movements, this can be removed with an eraser.
 For larger deposits, soak the surfaces in a hot water bath with dishwashing liquid.
 Then remove the residue with a brush.